 Understanding Routine Standby Generator Maintenance

-While today’s automatic standby systems are designed for convenient hands-off operation, they still rely on mechanical and electrical components needing periodic maintenance to keep performing reliably over decades:
+A well-maintained residential standby generator can last 20 to 40 years, making it one of the longer-lived major home investments.
+But reaching that lifespan depends on consistent upkeep.
+While today’s automatic standby systems are designed for convenient hands-off operation, they still rely on mechanical and electrical components needing periodic attention to keep performing reliably over decades:

 Testing & Exercising